Why reach for TUMS

 Exercise appropriately

 Exercises like sit-ups and crunches can increase pressure on your stomach.
 This pressure can push the acid in your stomach up into the esophagus and trigger heartburn pain.
-Agitating activities like running that involving bouncing or shaking can also increase your risk.
+Agitating activities like running that involve bouncing or shaking can also increase your risk.
 Calmer activities like walking are less likely to trigger our heartburn.
 Don't exercise right after a meal.
 For more exercise ideas, talk to a personal trainer.

 Quit smoking